dalyhabit/media-install-script/README.md

 #### `Waiting 5s for transmission to come online...`

 This bug is displayed when transmission does not completely finish initializing.
 This could be due to a number of things, but the easiest way to check is to check the log.
 Press `control-c` to break out of the install script, then type `docker logs -f transmission` and look for relevant log entries.
 Specifically, look for `authentication failed`, `connection timed out`, or the last log entry for each startup (transmission will continue to restart even as it has errors).
 The [official issues tracker](https://github.com/haugene/docker-transmission-openvpn/issues?q=is%3A+issue) is a good place to look for solutions.

+#### `User and Group Permissions`

+Aside from the error above, the most likely reason you will run into errors is because of permissions problems.
+Because no computer is exactly the same, and I'm unsure what error you are seeing, I cannot tell you exactly how to fix it.
+However, the most common solution will be to make sure that the `app/` directory and everything in the `/mnt/external` directory are read/writeable by your user, whose `PUID` and `GUID` are (most likely) `1000` and whose names are both `ubuntu`.
+Before running the following commands, you must confirm your user and group's IDs and their names.
+If your group ID is not `1000` or your user's name is no `ubuntu`, replace `ubuntu` with your user's name in commands below.
+You may also need to edit you `docker-compose.yml` and swap all the `PUID`s and `GUID`s to match yours.

+Here is how you can change the ownership and permissions of a folder (in this example, I'm editing the `/app` directory): `sudo chgrp ubuntu /app` followed by `chmod g+rwx /app`.